Difference Between Method Overloading and Method Overriding in Java

 }

-Overridden method should have the same return type as in the parent class method.
-Before java 5 version it was not possible to keep different return type but since Java 5 onwards it Supports covariant return types. |
+Before the Java 5 version, it was not possible to keep different return types but since Java 5 onwards it has supported covariant return types.

-Argument list | Should be different for each overloading method if the same type is used.
+Argument list Should be different for each overloading method if the same type is used.

 Correct: